digitalenggph/RDO_PowerBI/README.md

 In my POV, this is where you pay your taxes.
 Cha-ching! 💸💸💸

 ## The inspiration 🌈🌈
-I had two employees last fiscal year of 2023 so I have to file for my own BIR Form 1700. <br>
+I had two employees last fiscal year of 2023 so I have to file my BIR Form 1700. <br>
 So if you are like me and you had more than one employer in the previous year, then you must file your own ITR (BIR form 1700). <br>

 I am not an accountant so I am not going to elaborate the taxation part haha. <br>